gmichaud/Velixo-AcumaticaCodeEditor/README.md

 This project demonstrates a few interesting/unusual/undocumented/unsupported customization techniques:
 * The use of Autofac and ActivateOnApplicationStart to execute initialization logic when the site starts
-* Adding a route and a custom HTTP handler to Acumatica (the editor currently send a HTTP POST comm)and to /editor to handle autocompletion, signature help and type lookup requests from the editor - my plan was to switch to web sockets for better performance)
+* Adding a route and a custom HTTP handler to Acumatica (the editor currently send a HTTP POST command to /editor to handle autocompletion, signature help and type lookup requests from the editor)
 * Extracting a command-line application embedded inside the library to a temporary path and using standard input/output to communicate with it
 * Using reflection to invoke internal functions